In this post we’ll make a script for a FTP / SFTP monitor that can monitor the FTP/SFTP status, by doing the following operations:

 {

-$session.RemoveFiles($remoteFile).Check() #Uncomment if the scomtestfile.txt file should be deleted again.
+$session.RemoveFiles($remoteFiles).Check() #Comment if the *.txt file should not be deleted for testing.

 }